Machine learning has made AI more flexible and adaptive, able to modify its behavior in response to its learning and the environment

-Firstly, data must be collected for the algorithm to learn – ideally in a random order.
-Otherwise, if sorted, it may detect this as a pattern.
+Firstly, data must be collected for the algorithm to learn – ideally in a **random order**.
+This is prevent to picking up any patterns or biases before it’s even started.
 Next, the data will be formatted and important features extracted using appropriately selected algorithms.

 Then we have training – sometimes referred to as the fitting stage.
 And this is where the AI actually learns.
 A percentage of the data, identified as being **high quality, idealized, and representative of what it will face once trained** becomes ‘training data.’
 This is used to create relationships, calculating weights for important factors, such as the make and model of a car, plus the type of damage, for insurance claims.

 The remainder of the data becomes test data and should be representative of the range and types found in training as it will be used to test the model to see how well it performs.
 Is the model accurate?
 And do the results match what we expect to find in the real world?
 If not, parameters can be adjusted in the algorithm to get better results – and hyperparameters set that can’t be learned directly from training.